CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 	ForwardAgent yes
 ```

-In case of issues you can check the logs of the container with
+In case of issues, you can check the logs of the container with
 ```bash
 # A container ID is outputted when you start the container.
 docker logs -f <container-ID>